-Swiss Bars, just like the regular cambered bar, are ideal for the working your shoulders.
+Swiss bars, just like the regular cambered bar, are ideal for the working your shoulders.
 It relieves pressure on the shoulders and wrist.

 Compared to standard barbells, Powerlifting barbells often hold more weight.
 And that means they are designed with stronger steel.
 If you're a powerlifter, you'll love this barbell which is often knurled more aggressively, and has a more dense shaft.

-The log Barbell is not for the faint of heart.
 This heavy-duty barbell is deigned for seasoned weight lifters who specialize in extreme weight lifting.
 Log barbells can carry as much as 1200 pounds and are primarily used for strongman competitions.